inju2403/MindWeather/README.md

  - [Kotlin Coroutine](https://github.com/Kotlin/kotlinx.coroutines) (Light-weight threads)
  - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) (A powerful & easy to use chart library for Android)
  - [DiffUtil](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil) (A utility class that calculates the difference between two lists and outputs a list of update operations that converts the first list into the second one)
+ - [ViewPager2](https://developer.android.com/jetpack/androidx/releases/viewpager2?hl=ko) (Swipe views allow you to navigate between sibling screens, such as tabs, with a horizontal finger gesture, or swipe)
+ - [dotsindicator](https://github.com/tommybuonomo/dotsindicator) (This library makes it possible to represent View Pager Dots Indicator with 3 different awesome styles.
+It supports ViewPager and ViewPager2)